Erased (2016 film)

-Boku Dake ga Inai Machi (僕だけがいない街), localized as Erased, is a 2016 Japanese thriller fantasy mystery film adaptation of the manga series of the same name featuring Tatsuya Fujiwara as Satoru Fujinuma.
+Boku Dake ga Inai Machi (僕だけがいない街), localized as Erased, is a 2016 Japanese fantasy mystery thriller film adaptation of the manga series of the same name featuring Tatsuya Fujiwara as Satoru Fujinuma.
 It premiered in cinemas throughout Japan on March 19, 2016.
 The theme song is "Hear ~Shinjiaeta Akashi~" (Hear 〜信じあえた証〜, lit.
 Hear ~A proof that you could trust~) by Chise Kanna.
 The trailer was released on January 14, 2016.

 Plot

 The film begins in 2006 with Satoru Fujinuma, an aspiring manga writer who has his manga once again rejected by his publisher, forcing him to continue working as a deliveryman to support himself.
 Satoru has the ability to "Rewind," in which he is sent back to a point in the near past to prevent a person around him from enduring a fatal accident.
 One day, Satoru's mother, Sachiko, senses a man about to abduct a girl and makes Satoru remember a tragedy that happened 18 years ago.
 Sachiko is later murdered when she is alone in Satoru's apartment.
 Satoru gives chase to the killer but he is captured by police, who accuse him of the murder.
 His Rewind activates and he is suddenly sent 18 years into the past, back to his elementary school life in Hokkaido.

 Trying to adjust, Satoru remembers that his Rewind came before the murder of Kayo Hinazuki, his classmate, by a child serial killer.
 He befriends the friendless Kayo, learning that she lives with an abusive mother, Akemi, and stepfather.
 With his friends and mother's help, Satoru convinces Kayo to attend a double birthday party, as the two have the same birthday.
 Despite these changes, Kayo is still murdered, and in frustration, Satoru is sent back to the present.

 Evading the police, Satoru seeks refuge in the house of Airi Katagiri, a high school student who works as a fellow part-time deliveryman.
 He realizes that while Kayo's death still occurred, its details have changed.
 Believing that Satoru is innocent, Airi helps him track down Sachiko's killer.
 However, this only puts her in danger when her house is burned down in an arson attack.
 Satoru meets his mother's friend, Makoto Sawada, who confirms that Sachiko's killer and the child serial killer are the same person.
 When Satoru is again captured by the police, he notices that one of his captors is the killer, activating his Rewind and sending him 18 years back once again.